-Singer Kwinter’s personal injury lawyers have achieved monumental success in the area of occupiers’ liability cases.
+Singer Kwinter’s occupiers liability lawyer has achieved monumental success in the area of occupiers’ liability cases.
 Our awards and settlements are referenced by law firms and universities across Canada, making Singer Kwinter the benchmark for client advocacy in matters related to occupiers’ liability.

 When do you have an Occupiers’ Liability claim?
 Occupiers’ liability cases are a direct result of a physical or psychological injury suffered as a result of unsafe property conditions or activities.
 This form of personal injury may occur due to lack of signage, lack of supervision, dangerous premises, hazardous ice, broken concrete, or various other circumstances.
 Most often, this type of claim involves an injury sustained due to a trip and fall or slip and fall.

 According to the Occupiers’ Liability Act, the occupiers’ duty concerning the premises includes: